Rombaut Pauwels

-Rombaut Pauwels or Rombout Pauwels (or Pauli) (1625, in Mechelen – 4 January 1692, in Ghent) was a Flemish architect and sculptor who worked in a moderate Baroque style.
+Rombaut Pauwels or Rombout Pauwels (or Pauli; 1625 in Mechelen – 4 January 1692 in Ghent) was a Flemish architect and sculptor who worked in a moderate Baroque style.
 He was active mainly in his hometown of Mechelen and in Ghent.

 Life

 Pauwels was a pupil of the sculptors Rombout Verstappen and Jacob Voorspoel in Mechelen.

 He travelled to Rome where he was introduced to the work of his compatriot the Brussels sculptor François Duquesnoy.
 François Duquesnoy ran a very successful workshop in Rome which produced sculptures in a classicizing Baroque style.
-Jerôme Duquesnoy (II), the younger brother of François Duquesnoy, and the Antwerp sculptor Artus Quellinus the Elder also worked in this workshop in Rome.
+Jérôme Duquesnoy the Younger, the younger brother of François Duquesnoy, and the Antwerp sculptor Artus Quellinus the Elder also worked in this workshop in Rome.
 They and Pauwels brought the moderate Baroque style of François Duquesnoy with them when they returned to the Southern Netherlands.

 After his return to Flanders, Pauwels was active mainly in Mechelen and in Ghent.